 Good comfort zones

-It has been practice in traditional pocket sprung mattresses for some time for premium mattress manufacturers to offer dual tension springs or mattress zoning.
+It has been standard practice in traditional hand made pocket sprung mattresses for some time to offer dual tension springs or mattress zoning.
 This is to usually accommodate different weights in sleepers.
 This mattress zoning that makes perfect sense as it gives both sleepers their own preferred tension.

 1- Dual tensions springs